-After your main course you have the choice of cheese or desert or, in smarter restaurants, cheese then desert.
+After your main course, you have the choice of cheese or dessert or, in smarter restaurants, cheese then desert.
 Cheese is eaten like any other meal, with a knife and fork and no-one makes sandwiches with their baguette!

 Being a waiter is a profession in France so people are salaried.
 This was also the reason until a few years ago why you could be party to the most appalling service as the word ‘salaried’ equalled ‘didn’t care at all about the customers’.
 However Parisians have somehow in the last 10 years undergone a silent charm offensive, it is really rare to find a rude waiter except in a truly touristy area.